Small-Scale Testbeds for Connected and Automated Vehicles and Robot Swarms: Challenges and a Roadmap: Roadmap

-A standardized framework ensures compatibility and consistency across various testbeds.
-Essential features of such a framework include: \begin{itemize} \item Unified Interfaces: Standardized \acp{api} facilitate the integration of diverse testbeds.
-By employing unified interfaces, researchers can efficiently compare results, replicate experiments, and extend existing work. \item Integrated Testbed Connectivity: A common communication interface enables multiple testbeds to combine functionalities and simulate complex scenarios.
-This integration draws on the specialized expertise of different research groups to jointly develop advanced systems. \item Interdisciplinary Cooperation: The framework encourages collaboration across fields such as computer science, mechanical engineering, and electrical engineering, thereby enriching research with diverse perspectives. \item Augmented Capabilities: Interconnecting testbeds allows researchers to merge individual strengths and address platform-specific limitations.
-For instance, integrating a testbed that supports the modeling of human-driven vehicles with one focused on planning and control facilitates the study of mixed traffic for in \acp{cav}. \end{itemize}
+Global testbed connectivity benefits from a standardized framework that provides compatibility and consistency across testbeds, independent of the specific testbed-connecting method used.
+Such a framework establishes common expectations for communication, data exchange, and coordination.
+Key principles include: \begin{itemize} \item Unified Interfaces: Unified interfaces facilitate the connection of diverse testbeds.
+By employing unified interfaces, researchers can efficiently compare results, replicate experiments, and extend existing work. \item Integrated Connectivity: A common communication interface enables multiple testbeds to combine functionalities and simulate complex scenarios.
+This connection draws on the specialized expertise of different research groups to jointly develop advanced systems. \item Interdisciplinary Cooperation: The framework encourages collaboration across fields such as computer science, mechanical engineering, and electrical engineering, thereby enriching research with diverse perspectives. \item Augmented Capabilities: Interconnecting testbeds allows researchers to merge individual strengths and address platform-specific limitations.
+For instance, integrating a testbed that supports the modeling of human-driven vehicles with one focused on planning and control facilitates the study of mixed traffic for \acp{cav}. \end{itemize}

-Key points related to the abstraction layer include: \begin{itemize} \item Investigating scalable abstraction layers that can integrate diverse testbeds while maintaining performance and flexibility. \item Developing and validating standardized interfaces (e.g., \acp{api} and communication protocols) to enable seamless interaction between different testbeds. \item Exploring methods for dynamic adaptation of the abstraction layer to accommodate changes in hardware, software, and research requirements. \item Conducting detailed case studies to assess the effectiveness of interconnected testbeds and derive practical guidelines for integration. \end{itemize}
+Key research directions related to global testbed connectivity include: \begin{itemize} \item Designing scalable testbed-connecting methods, including abstraction layers, that maintain performance and flexibility as additional testbeds are incorporated. \item Developing and validating standardized interfaces and communication protocols for seamless multi-testbed coordination. \item Exploring methods that allow testbed-connecting methods to adapt dynamically to changes in hardware, software, and research requirements. \item Conducting detailed case studies to evaluate testbed-connecting methods and establish practical guidelines for multi-testbed experimentation. \end{itemize}